 Accelerated BSN Program Overview

-Whether you have a biology or psychology degree, our accelerated nursing program for non-nurses builds on your previous education.
+Whether you have a previous non-nursing bachelor’s degree or a required number of college credits, our accelerated nursing program for non-nurses builds on your previous education.
 You can begin professional nursing study on the first day of class and clinical rotations starting your first semester.

 You can also enroll in Marian ABSN with greater flexibility thanks to:

-- Site locations in Indianapolis, Indiana; Nashville, Tennessee; and Oklahoma City, Oklahoma.
+- Site locations in Indianapolis, Indiana, and Nashville, Tennessee.

 - Start dates in January, May, and August.